rkuma183/wilsonmar.github.io/_posts/2014-08-02-apple-mac-osx-setup.md

    ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null ; brew install caskroom/cask/brew-cask 2> /dev/null
    </strong></pre>

-0. Search for a cask by name:
+0. Search for a cask by name, in website is where casks are obtained:

    <a target="_blank" href="https://github.com/caskroom/homebrew-cask/search?utf8=✓">
    https://github.com/caskroom/homebrew-cask/search?utf8=✓</a>

-   This website is where casks are obtained.
+   Alternately, run a search command.
+This example searches for "yo":

+   <pre><strong>
+   brew cask search yo
+   </strong></pre>

-   One should see the cask definition before using it.
+   PROTIP: One should see the cask definition before using it.
    I would be suspicious of casks with sparse information.

    The safe way to get the homepage URL of the programmer is from here (don't Google it and end up at a rogue site).